-Board designated net assets are assets without donor restriction the board has set aside for a specific purpose.
+Board designated net assets are assets without donor restriction that the board has set aside for a specific purpose.

 Property fund are resources restricted for building and property improvements, replacements and additions.
-Working capital fund are resources restricted for programs or other expenses as needed.
+Working capital fund are resources restricted for programs or expenses that need funding.
 Endowment fund are resources restricted for an endowment fund.

-Approval for spending of the funds would require a vote of 52% by the Board of Directors.
+In order for funds to be spent out of the funds there would need to be a vote of 52% by the board of directors.